Search blog:

 Generally speaking, unless directors are also shareholders (with voting rights), they do not get a vote on whether or not the company should change its name.
 However, it is possible for a company to use bespoke articles of association to give directors a vote.

-If you have enabled this (companies formed with Rapid Formations do not include this provision), we recommend revisiting your articles of association to check the specifications that allow the directors in your company to vote.
-For example, it may stipulate that a special resolution of the directors must be passed at a board meeting to change the company name.
+If you have enabled this (companies registered with Rapid Formations do not include this provision), we recommend revisiting your articles of association to check the specifications that allow the directors in your company to vote.
+For example, it may stipulate that a special directors resolution must be passed at a board meeting to change the company name.

 3. Notifying Companies House

-Now you need to let Companies House know about your intention to change the company name.
-If you decide to change the name via a special resolution (at a general meeting or with a written resolution) you can do this:
+Now, you must let Companies House know your intention to change the company name.
+If you decide to change the name via a special resolution (at a general meeting or with a written resolution), you can do this:

 If using the online method

-Once you have logged in to Companies House WebFiling, you will need to provide your company number, company authentication code, new company name, and confirmation that a special resolution has been passed.
+Once you have logged in to Companies House WebFiling, you must provide your company number, company authentication code, new company name, and confirmation that a special resolution has been passed.

 If using the paper method

-You will need to provide your company registration number, existing company name, new company name, and signature.
-You will also need to attach a copy of your special resolution.
+You must provide your company registration number, existing company name, new company name, and signature.
+You should also attach a copy of your special resolution.

-In instances where the company has made changes to the articles of association to allow a director to change the name, the ‘NM04: Notice of change of name by means provided for in the articles’ should be completed and posted.
+In instances where the company has changed the articles of association to allow a director to change the name, the ‘NM04: Notice of change of name by means provided for in the articles’ should be completed and posted.
 This should be accompanied by a £10 cheque or postal order.
 There is no option to complete this online.

-Online applications are normally processed by Companies House within 24 hours, whilst paper applications typically take 10 days.
-Once accepted, Companies House will update the public register accordingly.
+Companies House normally processes online applications within 24 hours, while paper applications typically take 10 days.
+Once accepted, Companies House updates the public register accordingly.

 About your old company name

 Once a name change has gone through, you will not be issued a new Certificate of Incorporation.
-Instead, you will be provided with a Certificate of Incorporation on Change of Name (digitally).
+Instead, you will receive a Certificate of Incorporation on Change of Name (digitally).

-Also, when the name is changed, the old company name will still be visible on the Companies House public register under the ‘Previous company names’ field.
+Also, the old company name will still be visible on the Companies House public register under the ‘Previous company names’ field when the name is changed.
 Unfortunately, there is nothing you can do to prevent this.

 If you require assistance in following the steps outlined in this post, we can help with our Change of Company Name Service, available for only £69.99.

-With this service, we will provide you with all the documentation that you need, including the required resolution.
-Once these have been signed by you, we will file the change of name request online with Companies House on your behalf.
+With this service, we will provide you with all the documentation you need, including the required resolution.
+Once you have signed these, we will file the change of name request online with Companies House on your behalf.

-Then, as soon as the change has been accepted, we will email you the Certificate of Incorporation on Change of Name.
-It’s the simplest way to change your company name the right way.
+• Then, as soon as the change has been accepted, we will email you the Certificate of Incorporation on Change of Name.
+It’s the simplest way to change your company name correctly.

 Thanks for reading

 If you have made a mistake and registered the wrong company name, don’t panic.
-Follow the steps covered in this post (or purchase our Change of Company Name Service) and you’ll be able to quickly and simply rename your company.
+Follow the steps covered in this post (or purchase our Change of Company Name Service) and you can quickly and simply rename your company.

 We hope you have found this post useful.
 Please leave a comment if you have any questions.